 Inverter EDCP circuits in recent UPS designs comprise three parts:

 Firstly, redundant DC-component regulation continuously detects and regulates the DC component within a tolerance of ±10mV.
 A normal mains supply to which all non-protected equipment is exposed has a DC-component tolerance of ±300mV.

 Secondly, if the DC component exceeds 4V, the EDCP circuit automatically and instantly transfers the load to bypass.
-The inverter, rectifier and booster are switched off, the battery is disconnected, and alarms are signalled.
-To ensure the DC component does not appear on the load side, the protection system operates at all times, even if the UPS is on but switched to bypass.
-The DC-component detection, regulation and control circuits in modern UPSs are redundant, making the systems extremely safe and secure.
+The inverter, rectifier and booster are switched off, the battery is disconnected, and alarms are signaled.
+To ensure the DC component does not appear on the load side, the power protection system operates at all times, even if the uninterruptible power supply is on but switched to bypass.
+The DC-component detection, regulation and control circuits in modern transformerless UPS systems are redundant, making the UPS power supplies extremely safe and secure.

 Thirdly, a DC component may appear on the output if one IGBT fuse blows and the other IGBT continues to conduct.
 Modern inverter bridges are designed so that if one of their two fuses blows the other fuse will also automatically blow, preventing the DC component flowing to the load.
 The probability of a DC component passing through a modern transformerless UPS system is no higher than the probability of a transformer going short circuit and allowing the DC component to pass.

 Similar protection is built into the bypass switch.
 If one of the static bypass SCRs ceases to conduct, the load will be automatically transferred to the inverter within 2 to 5ms in order to avoid a DC component on the load side.